National colours of Australia: Sports teams

-Since 1961, the Wallabies have worn a gold jersey with green lettering and trim; they changed from a primarily green jersey to avoid a colour clash with the Springboks of South Africa.
+Since 1961, the Wallabies have worn a gold jersey with green trim; they changed from a primarily green jersey to avoid a colour clash with the Springboks of South Africa.

 Companies and organisations

 From around 1981 the colours were also used in the livery of the government railway body Australian National, formed by the 1970s merger of Commonwealth Railways with the state-run South Australian Railways and Tasmanian Government Railways.
 Australian National was privatised in 1997.